pratikonly/PirateOne/replit.md

 3. Restart the workflow

 ### 3. Using the Application
 The server is automatically running on port 5000.
-Just open the webview to access CineVerse!
+Just open the webview to access PirateOne!

-**First-time users**: You'll need to register an account to use CineVerse.
+**First-time users**: You'll need to register an account to use PirateOne.
 Click "Sign up now" on the login page.

 ## Project Structure
 ```